Produck/produck.github.io/_posts/2018-02-16-oh-my-location.md

 3. They also can be notified an alarm when someone who allow to notify there location come in/out specific area.

 * A user who allow to notify his location can see how many one is watching his location in system notification.

+# Profitability

+I will give current location and range notification service for free.
+But histories by a day is charged.
+In other words, this app show one's route within a hour.
+If users want to see whole of today or a route of a specific day, users sholud pay.
+3 dollars per a day.
+Purchased day has no limitation for usages. oh-my-location serve powerful current location trace but if users want to see previous days, should pay a lot.
+And monthly subscription for one is only 30 dollars.
+If you subcribe, from the day you subscribed auto saved one's moving route.

 # Screenshots
 This is some wireframes.